The official word is this:

 Options for 2 5/8 drop 8 or 2 3/4 drop 10 CF Zen Replacements

 Send it back and get a full price voucher for the Wilson site.
-You can initiate this process on DeMarini’s site.
+You can initiate this on DeMarini's site.

 Use the bats for play in leagues in which it is still legal.
 Although the USSSA stamp is invalid, there are still a lot of leagues that do not require or enforce the stamp.
 If that is you, no harm no foul, carry on.

 You can retool the Bat.
 Wilson/DeMarini is offering the process of retooling the bat.
 This option will work much like a warranty, and after you send the bat in, they will retool the exact bat, give it a new serial number and new stamp and ship it back to you.
 They will make it more like the drop 5 and drop 10 2 5/8's that are still legal.

 This seems like the most obvious option.
 Simply buy a new bat and then send in the old one for a Wilson credit.
 Then, use the Wilson Credit for your 2018 bat or A2000, etc. It might be a little bit irritating to spend 2018 money sooner than anticipated, but it is likely the easiest way to get a bat soon.